Table of Contents

-In fact, one survey reported that 33% of hiring managers said that a lack of measurable accomplishments on a resume was a deal breaker.
+I’m not the only one.
+According to one survey, 34% of hiring managers say that a lack of measurable accomplishments on a resume is a deal breaker.

-In this article, we’ll tell you what measurable resume accomplishments are, how to create your own, and how to add them to your resume.
-Plus, we’ll provide plenty of examples of measurable accomplishments from various fields.
+In this article, I’ll tell you everything you need to know about measurable accomplishments—what they are, how to come up with your own (even if you don’t think you have any), and how to add them to your resume.
+Plus I’ll give you plenty of accomplishments examples from a variety of fields.

 What are resume accomplishments?